jonnonz1/nz-statute-book/acts/public/1993/films-videos-and-publications-classification-act-1993.md

 ### 36 Issue of labels in respect of films
 (1) Where the Classification Office has examined and classified a film submitted to it pursuant to section 12, the Classification Office shall, subject to subsection (4) and to section 34(b), direct the labelling body to issue a label in respect of that film.
+(1A) If the Classification Office has examined and classified commercial video on-demand content referred to it by a specified CVoD provider pursuant to section 46E(3), the Classification Office must, subject to subsection (4) and to section 34(b), direct the specified CVoD provider to issue a label in respect of the content.
+(2) If the Classification Office has examined and classified a film submitted to it under section 13 or 42, or referred to it under section 29(1) or 41(3), the Classification Office may,—
+  (a) in the case of commercial video on-demand content made available, or intended to be made available, by a specified CVoD provider, direct the provider to issue a label in respect of that content; or
-(2) Where the Classification Office has examined and classified a film submitted to it under section 13 or section 42, or referred to it pursuant to section 29(1) or section 41(3), the Classification Office may, subject to section 34(b), if the Classification Office is satisfied that the film is available for public supply or public exhibition, or is intended to be made available for public supply or public exhibition, direct the labelling body to issue a label in respect of that film.
+  (b) in any other case, if the Classification Office is satisfied that the film is available for public supply or public exhibition, or is intended to be made available for public supply or public exhibition, direct the labelling body to issue a label in respect of that film.
+(2A) Subsection (2) is subject to subsection (4) and section 34(b).
-(3) Every direction under subsection (1) or subsection (2) shall specify, in respect of the film,— (a) either,—
+(3) Every direction under subsection (1), (1A), or (2) shall specify, in respect of the film,— (a) either,—
     (i) where the Classification Office has classified the film as unrestricted, the rating to be assigned to that film; or (ii) where the Classification Office has classified the film as a restricted publication, the classification of that film; and
   (b) where appropriate, the description to be assigned to that film; and (c) where, pursuant to section 27, the Classification Office has imposed conditions on the public display of the film, or any film poster relating to the film, or both, those conditions.
-(4) The Classification Office shall not direct the labelling body to issue a label in respect of any film that the Classification Office has classified as objectionable.
+(4) The Classification Office shall not direct the labelling body or a specified CVoD provider to issue a label in respect of any film that the Classification Office has classified as objectionable.
-(5) Where, under subsection (2), the Classification Office directs the labelling body to issue a label in respect of any film, any label previously issued in respect of that film by the labelling body, and any previous direction by the Classification Office to the labelling body to issue a label in respect of that film, shall, for the purposes of this Act, be deemed to be cancelled.
+(5) If, under subsection (2), the Classification Office directs the labelling body or a specified CVoD provider to issue a label in respect of any film, any label previously issued in respect of that film by the labelling body or specified CVoD provider, and any previous direction by the Classification Office to the labelling body or specified CVoD provider to issue a label in respect of that film, must, for the purposes of this Act, be deemed to be cancelled.

 ### 36A Issue of labels in respect of other publications that are classified as restricted publications
 (1) This subsection applies to a publication (other than a film) if the Classification Office has—